15 years ago, Iceland had the world's highest rate of antidepressant consumption - 71 out of every 1,000 people consumed antidepressants

 daily.
-In 2015, that trend hasn't changed.
-In fact, the rate of consumption among Icelanders has actually increased to 118 per 1,000 people.
-Some experts attribute this to a weakening of social taboos while others point ot the failure of the country's three largest banks during the financial crisis as another major reason for the high rate of consumption.
+By 2015, that trend hadn't changed.
+In fact, the rate of consumption among Icelanders actually increased to 130 per 1,000 people.
+Some experts attribute this to a weakening of social taboos while others point to the lingering impact of the country's financial crisis when its three largest bank failed.
 Australia

-comes second while Portugal rounds off the top three.
+comes second for antidepressant consumption while Portugal rounds off the top three.